abstractOwl/abstractOwl.github.io/_posts/2015-02-08-logs-logs-logs.md

 searches file parameters or stdin line-by-line for a specified regex and lists the lines that match.

-Most programmers are more familar with Perl Compatible Regular Expressions (PCRE) than `grep`'s default POSIX regex, since the regex implementations in languages such as Java, Javascript, and Python are based on Perl's.
-To use in PCRE mode, run it with the `-P` flag.

-Some commonly used `grep` params include `-o`, which prints only the text that matches your regex; `-c`, which prints the number of matches; and `-v`, which inverts your search (only prints lines that don't match).
+Some commonly used `grep` flags include `-o`, which prints only the text that matches your regex; `-c`, which prints the number of matches; and `-v`, which inverts your search (only prints lines that don't match).

+Many programmers are more familar with Perl Compatible Regular Expressions (PCRE) than `grep`'s default POSIX regexs since the regex implementations in popular languages like Java, Javascript, and Python are based on Perl's.
+To use `grep` in PCRE mode, run it with the `-P` flag.

 #### Examples